rbartlettquotient/drupaltattle/README.md

 The "clear" is in effect for that site and that version only.
 Each subsequent time the tattle job runs, if the current module version for the site matches a record in the okay table, the status for that module on that site will be ok.

-This means (right now) that if you run the tattle report and create an okay record for a module/site combo, re-running the report will give the same status as the previous run.
-You'll have to run the tattle job again to get the cleared status, and run the report after that.
+This means that if you run the tattle report (drupaltattle_report.php) and then create an okay record for a module/site combo, re-running the report will give the same status as the previous run.
+You'll have to run the tattle job (drupaltattle.php) again to get the cleared status, and run the report job/script after that.

 # Troubleshooting
 The script generates a new "job", just for tying together the data in various tables.